 2005 Bachelors of Music, Music Theory, Cum Laude, The University of Arkansas, Fayetteville, AR

-Upcoming Talks and Conferences“A Darker Turn: Post-Transition Minor-Mode Excursions as Stylistic Device.”
-To be presented at Music Theory Midwest, Virtual Conference.
-10–13 June.
+“A Darker Turn: Post-Transition Minor-Mode Excursions as Stylistic Device.”
+Presented at Music Theory Midwest, Virtual Conference.
+10–13 June, 2021.

 - Society for Music Theory